Microblading Training Kit: A Comprehensive Guide 2022

-When performing microblading treatments, the client must fill out consents; therefore, the microblading training kit comprises client form templates.
-These templates give the necessary information to help the artist and clients for ease of service and understanding of expectations.
+When performing microblading treatments, the client must fill out consents.
+This is why the microblading training kit also comprises client form templates.
+These templates give the necessary information to help the artist and clients set their expectations before the procedure.

-BrowBeat provides a wide variety of inks to create the best brows.
-Our ink is not a three-color blend, making them more durable and less likely to fade out in strange colors like red or blue.
+Aside from having all the tools, consumables, and disposables, you’ll need, our microblading training kit provides a complete brown color palette of organic micro-pigments (8 X 10ml pump bottles).
+Thus, it has a wide variety of inks you can use to create the best brows.
+Furthermore, our inks are not a three-color blend, making them more durable and less likely to fade out in strange colors like red or blue.

 - Our inks don’t contain mercury, iron oxide, lead, or arsenic.

 - BrowBeat pigments are from organic substances that produce a brown color.
-These colors are more stable in the skin, and as the microblading process itself starts to fade, it cannot fade, losing one color because it was always brown to begin with.
+These colors are more stable in the skin and are less likely to fade because the colors were always brown, to begin with.

-- BLONDE: Blonde is a subtle pigment.
-The blonde pigment is the lightest color and should be used with light eyebrows and skin tone.
-Suitable for white blondes or yellow blondes.
-Please use natural eyebrow color as guidance.
-Blonde organic plant base comes from brown cocoa and titanium white.
+- BLONDE: The blonde pigment is the lightest color and should be used with light eyebrows and skin tone.
+This is best suited for clients who have white blonde or yellow blonde natural hair color.

-- BROWN 3: Brown 3 is a medium/dark brown best used for Pan Asian or Latin American brows where eyebrow hair is dark in color.
-Please use natural eyebrow color as guidance.
-Brown 3 organic plant base comes from brown cocoa and carbon black.
+- BROWN 3: Brown 3 is a medium/dark brown best used for Pan Asian or Latin American brows that are usually dark in color.

-- BROWN 4: Brown 4 is excellent on African Americans, South Asians, and general, where the client needs a darker pigment to contrast with a dark skin tone.
-Please use natural eyebrow color as guidance.
-Brown 4 organic plant base comes from brown cocoa and carbon black.
+- BROWN 4: Brown 4 is excellent on African Americans, South Asians, and general.
+This is perfect when the client needs a darker pigment to contrast with a dark skin tone.

 - GREY: Grey is perfect for mature clients, fair skin tones with black hair, light eyebrows, and some Asian clients.
-Listen to the client’s desired outcome before deciding to use this color.
-Grey can be used for many variations.
-Grey organic plant base comes from brown cocoa and carbon black.
+However, it’s best to listen to the client’s desired outcome before deciding to use this color.

 - RED: Occasionally client’s brows reflect warmer tones than the basic 4 browns.
-Red can be used to warm up brown, to create custom colors.
-Please use natural eyebrow color as guidance.
-The red organic base is red yeast.
+And red can be used to warm up brown or create custom colors.

 - BLACK: The usage of the black pigment is to mix custom colors.
-Black organic base is carbon black.
+Its organic base is carbon black.

-Once again, thanks for your time in reading this post about Microblading Training Kit: A Comprehensive Guide.
+Once again, thanks for your time in reading this post about Microblading Training Kit: Your Ultimate Guide 2022.
 Let us know if you are ready to jump-start your career in the beauty industry!